LagosPortugalGuide.com

 The ideal time to spend in Lagos is three days.
 This gives you enough time to see the main sights, enjoy the beaches, and explore the surrounding area without feeling rushed.

-One day works if you are based elsewhere in the Algarve and want to visit Lagos as a day trip.
-You will see the historic center and Ponta da Piedade, but it will feel quite packed.
+One Day: One day works if you are based elsewhere in the Algarve and want to visit Lagos as a day trip.
+You will see the historic center and Ponta da Piedade, but the schedule will feel tight.

-Three days becomes essential if Lagos is your only Algarve experience - particularly if you are coming from Lisbon or Porto.
+Three Days: Three days becomes essential if Lagos is your only Algarve experience, particularly if you are coming from Lisbon or Porto.
 This timeframe lets you properly experience both the town and the beautiful surrounding coastline.

-Four days or more opens up the region for day trips to places like Sagres, the coastal villages of Luz and Burgau, or attractions like Slide and Splash waterpark.
-Lagos works brilliantly as a holiday base, there is enough variety in the surrounding region to easily fill a week.
+Four Days or more: Four days or more opens up the region for day trips to places like Sagres, the coastal villages of Luz and Burgau, or attractions like Slide & Splash waterpark.
+Lagos works excellently as a holiday base; there is enough variety in the surrounding region to easily fill a week.

 Lagos centers around its charming historic quarter, where cobbled streets lead past traditional Portuguese architecture to key monuments like Igreja de Santo António with its spectacular gilded interior.